AyadZakaria/task-blog/README.md

 # link to the hosted and fixed form (task 2) : https://fixed-form-ayad.vercel.app/

+# I also hosted the php part, you can check the following link : (http://form-api.rf.gd/submit.php)

 ![alt text](https://github.com/AyadZakaria/task-blog/blob/main/form-preview.png?raw=true)

 # i have all the changes commented at the index.html (task 3)